kartva/keymashed/README.md

 |      ...      |
 ```

+Note that these macroblocks are greedily packet into a single UDP packet.
+The packetizing logic tends to put in adjacent macroblocks together, which means that a packet being lost results in a long strip of macroblocks not being updated that frame.

 ### User-level Application
 The application itself uses `SDL2` for handling key input and rendering the video.

-Putting both effects together, this is a demo of what the output looks like:
+Putting both effects together, a demo of what the output looks like follows. _Turn up your volume to hear the keymashing._

 https://github.com/user-attachments/assets/cc3fd479-7786-4c24-bc81-64d4656eac57